RedisLabs/redislabs-docs/content/rc/administration/security/_index.md

 Only the account owner can change the subscription.
 {{< /note >}}

-## Securing Connection to Your Database with SSL/TLS
+## Securing connections to your database with SSL/TLS

 You can [secure your database connections]({{< relref "/rc/administration/security/securing-redis-cloud-connections.md" >}}) with SSL/TLS.

-## Default User
+## Default user

 The [default user]({{< relref "/rc/administration/setup/create-database.md" >}}) for your database, which is enabled by default, requires all connections to the database to use the [AUTH command](https://redis.io/commands/auth) to authenticate with the default user password.